 During clear weather, even the Lichtenstein castle is visible from Schonbergturm.
 Have a glimpse of the view from these twin towers from the 360-image below.
 Feel free to move the image around!

 To come here, you take a bus to Unterhausen or Pfullingen from Honau.
-In both towns, you can find hiking trails that lead to Schönbergturm Pfullingen.
+You can find hiking trails in both towns that lead to Schönbergturm Pfullingen.
 Hikes last for almost an hour.

 However, the tower can also be reached by car.
 There are parking lots nearby.